zturtleman/ioqw/voip-readme.txt

  Linux, Mac OS X, and Windows, and probably other platforms Mumble supports in the future.

-The built-in stuff offers tighter in-game integration, works on any platform that Quake Wars supports, and doesn't require anything more than a recent build of the game.
+The built-in stuff offers tighter in-game integration and works on any platform that Quake Wars supports.
 The rest of this document is concerned with the built-in VoIP support.

 Quick start for servers: